aws/deep-learning-containers/.github/PULL_REQUEST_TEMPLATE.md

 *GitHub Issue #, if available:*

+Note:
-Note: If merging this PR should also close the associated Issue, please also add that Issue # to the Linked Issues section on the right.
+- If merging this PR should also close the associated Issue, please also add that Issue # to the Linked Issues section on the right.
+- By default SageMaker and EFA tests are disabled, request you to enable them if PR needs those tests by using dlc_developer_config.toml

 ### Description